 What does that mean?
 If you type in a job search to the traditional search bar that indicates "clear intent" Google will show a preview of a job listing that comes from a variety of sources.
 Those sources include CareerBuilder, DirectEmployers, Facebook, Glassdoor, LinkedIn, MediaBistro, Monster, WayUp and ZipRecruiter, among others.

 For instance, if you search something like "head of catering jobs in nyc" at the top of your results will be a blue box with a handful of options, including where a job is posted, where it's located and how long it has been listed.
 When you click on the entry you'll get the rest of the full details.
-Within the widget, you can also further filter the results by similar job titles, full-time positions and very recent posts (past three days).
+Within the widget, you can also further filter the results by similar job titles, full-time positions, location and very recent posts (past three days).
 Clicking on one of those filters opens a new panel that allows you to set up a job alert for that search, and allows you to further narrow the search.
+And when you find one that intrigues you, you can click the save button to bookmark that opening into your saved jobs.

 "By partnering with Google we are able to continue to expand our distribution, consistent with our strategy to reach more candidates wherever they are," said Conal Thompson, chief technology officer at Monster.
 "Candidates will also benefit.
 By expanding our distribution, we're able to connect with candidates where they already are, providing them greater access to more opportunities."